hyperplane-lab/RGBManip/README.md

 Install dependencies using `pip install -r requirements.txt`.
 The instalation is tested with `setuptools==65.6.3`.
 Some later versions may not be compatible.

+*Potential Dependency Inssues:* Users have reported `Module not Found` error with mplib.
+This project is developed when the newest version of mplib is `mplib==0.0.8`.
+Newer versions if mplib may not be compatible with this project.
+We recommend using `mplib<=0.1.0`

 ## Download Dataset and Checkpoints

 We provided scripts to fully automate dataset and checkpoint downloading from google drive.
 Just run `sh install.sh` to do the stuff and wait.
 The total file size to download is around 1GB.